-The increase in revenue of \$24.0 million (or 18%) in the High Net Worth distribution channel in 2006 from 2005 resulted principally from a 28% increase in average assets under management.
+The increase in revenue of \$12.1 million (or 8%) in the High Net Worth distribution channel in 2007 from 2006 resulted principally from a 14% increase in average assets under management.
+The increase in average assets under management resulted principally from positive investment performance.
+The increase in revenue was proportionately less than the increase in assets under management primarily as a result of our equity method investments, as we do not consolidate the revenue or expenses of these Affiliates, and increases in assets under management that realize a comparatively lower fee rate.

+Our revenue increased \$24.0 million (or 18%) in 2006 from 2005 primarily as a result of a 28% increase in average assets under management.
 The increase in average assets under management resulted principally from our 2005 investments in new Affiliates and positive investment performance.
 The increase in revenue was proportionately less than the increase in assets under management primarily as a result of our equity method investments, as we do not consolidate the revenue or expenses of these Affiliates, and increases in assets under management that realize a comparatively lower fee rate.

-Revenue decreased \$5.9 million (or 4%) in 2005 from 2004 in the High Net Worth distribution channel, principally from a 2% decline in average assets under management.
-The decline in average assets under management was primarily attributable to net client cash outflows at Rorer Asset Management, LLC and was substantially offset by investments in new Affiliates and positive investment performance.
-The change in revenue was proportionately less than the change in assets under management primarily as a result of our equity method investments, as we do not consolidate the revenue or expenses of these Affiliates.